llamaonthefence/llamaonthefence.github.io-hangedcoin/README.md

 ## Possible improvements
 1. Game experience.
 It is not very fun now
 2. Better points system
 3. Hangman looping of array words doesn't repeat
-4. Hangman words need not be hard-coded.
-Use API

 ***

 ## Things I learned
 1. Naming convention is important.
 Helps people to understand the codes
 2. Investigate all console errors, not only the obviously "consequential" ones that are causing immediate errors
 3. Break problem into small steps
 4. Pay attention to details as even a typo affects whether code runs
 5. Growth mindset - ALL THE TIME
-6. Github is your friend - lots more to learn

 ***